 Her essays, often about the intersection between feelings and the natural environment, appear in The New York Times, Orion, The Yale Review, The Guardian, Aeon, Emergence, Literary Hub, Outside, and others.
 She has received grants and fellowships from the Ucross Foundation, the Minnesota State Arts Board, the Bread Loaf Writers Conference, and the Institute for Journalism and Natural Resources.

-A former National Writers’ Series Writer-in-Residence in Traverse City, Michigan, Erica has taught at the Orion Writers’ Workshop, the Fishtrap Gathering of Writers, the Sitka Center for Art and Ecology, and the New York Times Student Journeys, and is a forthcoming Visiting Distinguished Professor at the University of North Carolina in Wilmington.
+A former National Writers’ Series Writer-in-Residence in Traverse City, Michigan, Erica was a Visiting Distinguished Professor at the University of North Carolina in fall of 2025.
+She is the Mark & Melody Teppola Presidential Distinguished Visiting Professor at Willamette University in Salem, Oregon, during spring 2026.
+She has taught at the Orion Writers’ Workshop, the Fishtrap Gathering of Writers, the Sitka Center for Art and Ecology, and the New York Times Student Journeys.

 Represented by: